SOLAS-TTRPG/SOLAS/README.md

 ### Mind
 Your **mind** score is your maximum **focus** (the amount of which you begin with at the start of combat).

 Your **mind** also affects what tricks you know.
 A character can only memorize a certain number of tricks at a time, this being your **mind** score plus your level.
 The ones you have memorized can be swapped during rests, but if you don't have a trick prepared, you cannot use it.
-All characters have access to at least one **trick**, so check out the section to make sure you know your character's options.
+All characters with a two or higher **mind** can use **tricks**, so check out the section to make sure you know your character's options.

 Keep in mind that tricks cost **focus** to use: a trick that requires more focus than your maximum simply cannot be memorized.